Are Your Thoughts & Beliefs REALLY YOURS?

 Many perceive the human mind is of finite boundaries.
 In other words, we must be able to see things in a tangible manner; in a way that the mind can perceive the information.
 (Of course, our minds are not finite, but the Scientific Method has not evolved to take that into account; at least not yet).
-We do this by putting any gathered information in some sort of order.
-In boxes or a file cabinet if you like so that we are able to understand the information that enters our senses.
+We make it finite by putting any gathered information in some sort of order.
+In mental boxes or file cabinet so that we are able to understand the information that enters our senses.
 If we see something that doesn’t make sense, we can’t just allow it to be simply something that doesn’t make sense…we must make sense out of the nonsense.

 How is this done?